SylviaWeiher/Get-Clean-Data-Project/README.md

 # Get-Clean-Data-Project
 ## Solution of Coursera "Getting and Cleaning Data" Course Project

-The programm creates a tidy dataset out of data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The programm run_analysis.R creates a tidy dataset out of data collected from the accelerometers from the Samsung Galaxy S smartphone.

 First the necessary data is uploaded to R